 Cryopreserving ovarian tissue means removing and freezing a piece of the ovary.
 Ovarian tissue cryopreservation requires surgery to remove the tissue and then another surgery to replace the tissue.
 It is considered experimental and not an option for most women.

 How much does egg freezing cost?

 The cost of egg freezing varies dramatically.
-Since the egg freezing process is similar to an IVF cycle the prices are usually similar as well.
-An IVF cycle is usually a little more involved because instead of simply freezing the eggs, the egg are fertilized and the resulting embryos are cultured.
-Therefore, one egg freezing cycle is less than one IVF cycle.
-However since a limited number of eggs are obtained per cycle, sometimes more than one cycle is required in order to obtain a higher number of eggs.
-The number of eggs that can be obtained per cycle depends on multiple factors including, age, response to medication and ovarian reserve.
+The process is similar to an IVF cycle, but the price is usually less.
+An IVF cycle is a little more involved because instead of simply freezing the eggs, the eggs are fertilized and the resulting embryos are cultured.
+However, since a limited number of eggs are obtained per cycle, sometimes more than one cycle is required to obtain a higher number of eggs.
+The number of eggs per cycle depends on multiple factors, including age, response to medication, and ovarian reserve.

 For more questions about egg freezing and other fertility options, please call 312.485.4847 today.

 At Advanced Reproductive Center, patients start with an initial exam and consultation.